ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ### Merkle Inclusion Proofs

-A Merkle inclusion proof for a leaf in a Merkle Tree is the shortest list of intermediate hash values required to re-compute the tree root hash form the digest of the leaf bytestring.
+A Merkle inclusion proof for a leaf in a Merkle Tree is the shortest list of intermediate hash values required to re-compute the tree root hash from the digest of the leaf bytestring.
 Each node in the tree is either a leaf node or is computed from the two nodes immediately below it (i.e., towards the leaves).
 At each step up the tree (towards the root), a node from the inclusion proof is combined with the node computed so far.
 In other words, the inclusion proof consists of the list of missing nodes required to compute the nodes leading from a leaf to the root of the tree.
 If the root computed from the inclusion proof matches the true root, then the inclusion proof proves that the leaf exists in the tree.

 #### Verifying an Inclusion Proof